 - add the baking powder, flour, vanilla extract and poppy seeds

-- bake at 180 degrees C (350 Fahrenheit) for about 20 minutes or until a tooth pick inserted in the middle of the sponge comes out clean.
+- bake at 180 degrees Celsius (350 Fahrenheit) for about 20 minutes or until a tooth pick inserted in the middle of the sponge comes out clean.

 It's super simple, fail-proof, and better than any store-bought version.
 NEVER EVER buy those sachets of pudding powder or whatever, you can make your own custard with fresh ingredients so easily.